 Hallways are hard.
-Finding hallway decor inspiration is a long slog, and you need to consider all of the rooms that are coming off of it.
+Finding hallway hall colour design inspiration is a long slog, and you need to consider all of the rooms that are coming off of it.
 So: here’s Colour Lead, Aaron’s take on how to curate your hallway colour scheme ideas.
 “My number one piece of advice is to decide on paint colours for the rest of your home before you even consider the hallway decoration.
 If you know what you’re doing with the rooms you actually live in, then how you decorate these transitional spaces should be far more obvious.
 The longest amount of time you will spend in your hallway is when you’re picking paint colours for it… or you’re a very drunk uni student sat on the stairs, clinging to a bannister.”

 We’re gonna cover some of the best ways COAT Paints can be used to give you all the hallway decor inspiration you need.
 The hallway is the first thing that people see when they come into your home, so it sets the tone on what to expect too.
 Be bold in how this space works for you; first impressions are everything after all.